Blog-Reference and Blog-Reference

 This is the fact of the matter.
 The axiomatically correct macroeconomic Profit Law reads Qm≡Yd+(I−Sm)+(G−T)+(X−M).
 With regard to the government’s budget, it boils down to Public Deficit = Private Profit, i.e. (G−T)≡Qm.
 This piece of pure economic analysis translates into the scientific insight that MMT’s foundational sectoral balances equation is false, and into the political insight that MMT’s policy of deficit-spending/money-creation is nothing but a free lunch for the Oligarchy.
 In other words, “progressive” MMT policy is a political fraud.#8

-The fraud is exactly located in this assertion: “In accounting terms, the government’s deficit (surplus) is exactly equal at all times the non-government sector’s surplus (deficit).”#9
+The fraud is exactly located in this assertion: “In accounting terms, the government’s deficit (surplus) is exactly equal at all times to the non-government sector’s surplus (deficit).”#9

 MMT is a refuted economic theory and its proponents are either stupid or corrupt or both.
 Bill Mitchell’s and Warren Mosler’s joint propaganda directive is the incontrovertible proof.